Troubleshooting Guide

 If your board is set to run a program on boot and this program is very CPU intensive, you may struggle to access the board and the IDE, as the CPU is mostly busy servicing the running program.
 Here are some strategies if you find yourself in a reboot loop, starting from the easiest one first.

-You can prevent the program from starting altogether by silencing the McASP clock lines and the I2C or SPI lines communicating with the codec.
+You can prevent the program from starting altogether by disabling the I2C or SPI lines that do the initialisation of the codec.
 How you do this depends on what board you are using:

 Use the Bela button